-U Saing Mar is a Community Health Worker from Satu village, who was trained by Health & Hope.
+U Saing Mar is a Community Health Worker, who was trained by Health & Hope.
 He recently shared about the impact that our work has had on his community:

 "As a village, we have faced so many difficult situations in healthcare.
 However, after training with Health & Hope in Lailenpi, I realised that many people died and suffered, not because of severe diseases, but because we all lacked knowledge.
 This has caused so much unnecessary suffering.
 For example, we never knew a simple case of diarrhoea could be solved with ORS.
 This could have saved many lives.

 The training gave me strength.
 Before, we had no idea about personal hygiene, the importance of a clean environment or having a proper toilet.
 But now we understand and even the children are hand washing and taking personal hygiene seriously.
 I would like to thank God for this opportunity to be trained as a health worker, it is a miracle for us.
 Now we are making changes and improving our community."

 Applying training in an emergency

 As part of our Community-Led Healthcare project, Health & Hope have provided training in maternal and neonatal care so that where there are no midwives or Traditional Birth Attendants available, the Community Health Workers are able to suppport women during delivery.
 The following personal testimonies show the courage and challenges faced by Area Coordinators in the region: